TriauNicolas/TriauNicolas/README.md

 ### Some informations about me
 - 🎮 I’m currently working on the videogame Inmortis
 - 🌱 I’m currently learning at Hetic, master CTO
-- 💬 Ask me about how not being corporative
+- 💬 Ask me to not being corporative
 - ⚡ Fun fact: I'm French

 ### My Github Stats